-Already, we have distributed 14.5 million LED bulbs to over 3 million households across India, preventing 1.3 million Tonnes of CO2 from entering the atmosphere each year.
+Already, we have distributed over 14.5 million LED bulbs to over 3 million households across India, preventing 1.3 million Tonnes of CO2 from entering the atmosphere each year.

 How big is the problem we’re solving?